-VO2 MAX: My VO2 measurement system was the standard for research labs from 1980 to 1990, and was installed from Alabama to Yale, with Panama, Argentina, Italy, MIT, LSU, Tibet, Tennessee, Wayne State, Ball State, the Olympic Training Center, and Northeastern Illinois University where I started it with Dr George Lesmes.
+VO2 MAX: My Rayfield Equipment VO2 max measurement system was the standard for research labs from 1980 to 1990, and was installed from Alabama to Yale, with Panama, Argentina, Italy, MIT, LSU, Tibet, Tennessee, Wayne State, Ball State, the Olympic Training Center, and Northeastern Illinois University where I started it with Dr George Lesmes.
 By 1990, grad students could build the systems themselves, and did, modifying my open source software.
 An internet search of Rayfield and VO2 gives me a sense of doing good in the field of exercise physiology and cardiac rehabilitation.
-My 15 minutes.
+My 15 minutes of fame.

 Behavior Control: After nursing its Apple II based system for a decade, I replicated a four station human operant lab on a PC-based LAN for the UVM Human Behavioral Pharmacology Lab (Bickel and Hughes).
 Bickel then promptly moved the lab across country, without hitches, and then moved again a few years later, without hitches.
 I still give them a hand.
 I use the gut code for that system for student demonstrations when I teach behavior analysis.

 Sensory Systems: My first academic presentation was as fourth author on a APA Annual meeting paper, working as a behavior and neurosurgery tech looking at visual system plasticity in cats, rabbits, and squirrel monkeys.
 E Hazel Murphy at the University of Chicago was my employer, teacher, and PI on the 1973 paper.
 I have recently worked for a private international client studying sensory systems using operant methods.
 I developed both equipment appropriate for the species and consulted on research design.